 Pronunciation of 'Melaleuca'

-The word 'Melaleuca' originates from Greek, combining 'melas' (black) and 'leukos' (white), referring to the bark's appearance.
+The word 'Melaleuca' originates from the Greek words 'melas' (black) and 'leukos' (white), referring to the contrasting colors of the bark of some species in this genus.

 Pronunciation Details